tessercat/daoistic-book/blog/affirmation/notes.md

 that I've mostly just ignored.
 Rectify me as you like.

-The first section of the poem
+The first part of the poem
-(on the upward progression
-of 德, 仁, 義 and 禮)
 is remarkably dense,
 and to make sense of it,
 I've taken
 不德 as something like
-"not moralizing",
+*not moralizing*,
-and there's some evidence for it in ctext.
+and there's some evidence for this in ctext.
 I've also taken
 無以為 and 有以為,
 respectively,
 as something like
+*has no reason to do*
+and *has a reason to do*,
+and 之 as
+the something
-"has no reason to do anything" and "has a reason to do something", and 之 as the something that does or doesn't
+that does or doesn't